 We have entered into a multi-disciplinary partnership with local affiliates in Vietnam, international and local cancer control experts, local health NGO’s and public sector facilities to deliver our cancer awareness program to factory workers.
 Implementation of the program will begin in 2017.

 Given Vietnam’s high burden of breast cancer, and the lack of psycho-social support available, we have introduced a peer-to-peer cancer support program for women’s cancer patients at the oncology hospitals in Hanoi, Hue, DaNang, CanTho and Ho Chi Minh City.
 We began the program in July 2017 by adapting and introducing the success peer support model of theWoman to Woman gynecological cancer program created at Mt Sinai Hospital in NY.
 Through the program we are hoping to improve the quality of life for patients, decrease depression, distress and anxiety, increased treatment adherence, reduce distress levels, improve patient outcomes, increase cancer awareness for patients and their families and a reduce the burden on the hospital staff.

-We will continue to refine and strengthen our cancer awareness and support group programs based on our lessons learned.
-We will use these lessons to scale our impact on the number of lives positively changed to provide us with a stronger platform from which to replicate our dual tract strategy in other countries.
-Future countries to be considered for the post pilot phase of expansion are subject to opportunities and criteria based on strength of local partnering possibilities, need and available funding opportunities.
-Countries that are currently under consideration include: Nepal, Cambodia, Guatemala, Zambia, Ghana, Brazil, and Myanmar.
-Additional countries will be considered where the need justifies engagement.
+Based our experience, GFC will continue to refine and strengthen our programs.
+We will use these lessons learned to expand the scope of our programs, increasing the number of people we help and provide a stronger platform from which to replicate the approach in other countries.
+Subject to the capacity of local partners and available funding resources, we are considering expansion to Nepal, Zambia, Guatemala, Myanmar and Cambodia.
+Additional countries will be targeted where the need justifies the engagement.